ctrueden/ctrueden.github.io/_pages/deus/Joint18.md

 __Timing:__ Asmodeus does not cleave the Caretaker until after Glaurung replaces Eddie in the Shiva scenario.

-!!-Scenario II -- Shiva (NOR)
+## Scenario II -- Shiva (NOR)
 This scenario deals with the Destroyer, and with the theme of unnecessary suffering versus necessary sacrifice.

 __Desired result:__ Glaurung sacrificed; Emmanuel also sacrificed.
 (Depending on the party's actions, Lilith survives, deigning not to in the backlash tainting, to protect herself, but as a result Emmanuel dies to achieve the goal.)

 Glaurung and Lilith will attempt to interpose themselves between the Destroyer and the Destiny Force, but ultimately be struck down.
 The PCs need something to do to interfere with the Destroyer until Emmanuel can show up to deal the winning blow.

-The Destroyer spins off a piece of its essence (a [http://www.d20srd.org/srd/epic/monsters/abomination.htm#phane|Phane], p.
+The Destroyer spins off a piece of its essence (a [Phane](http://www.d20srd.org/srd/epic/monsters/abomination.htm#phane), p.
 166-7 in the Epic Level Handbook) to attack Glaurung, Lilith and the machine.
 The PCs can protect Glaurung and Lilith against the Phane, but the Phane's real target is the Deus Ex Machina.
 Glaurung and Lilith cannot take actions, since they are channeling, but they can each grant a boon to the characters (one each per character per round).

 Glaurung can grant someone a +20 bonus to a single type of die roll (one type of save, melee attacks, damage, etc.).
 Lilith can grant someone an immediate reroll (including the ability to reroll a previously failed save).